Table Of Contents

-Crude oil storage is standard in tanks in the oilfields.
+Crude oil storage is standard in tanks in oilfields.
 The water and sludge from the crude oil settle out by gravity creating tank bottoms.
 Tank bottoms, therefore, are a mix of water, sludge, and crude oil.
 Tank bottoms recovery systems featuring Alfa Laval centrifuges are the most efficient way of recovering crude oil.

 Salt Water Disposals (SWD) dispose of the produced water generated during crude oil extraction.
 The frac water carries small amounts of crude oil recovered with the help of Alfa Laval centrifuges that separate the oil from water.

-Alfa Laval centrifuges help recover industrial fluids such as hydraulic oil, reducing the disposal and replenishment costs.
+Alfa Laval centrifuges help recover industrial fluids such as hydraulic oil, reducing disposal and replenishment costs.
 They also increase the reliability of the presses and other equipment associated with the production.

 The extrusion and stamping industry uses hydraulic oil.
 Alfa Laval centrifuge is well suited to remove fine wear particles and moisture (if any) from the hydraulic oil, thereby increasing the useable life of the oil and reducing equipment downtime.

 Quenching is a heat treatment process typical in the metal parts production industry.
-The process uses a quench fluid or quench-oil that is crucial for the proper heat treatment of components.
+The process uses a quench fluid or quench oil that is crucial for the proper heat treatment of components.

 During the process, the rust and scale from the heated components contaminate the quench oil.
 An Alfa Laval disc stack centrifuge can remove particle contaminants down to a 1-micron level to clean the quench fluid to a reusable level.

 Gear hobbing, broaching, and similar metal cutting operations use cutting oil formulated for such processes.
-Metal particles contaminate cutting oil, and unless removed, these particles cause wear of the cutting tools and can lead to a bad surface finish of the machine components.
+Metal particles contaminate cutting oil, and unless removed, these particles cause wear to the cutting tools and can lead to a bad surface finish of the machine components.

 Alfa Laval disc stack centrifuges remove fine metal particles from cutting oil, extending s useable life.